Aging and Adult Services

 After hours call 9-1-1 to make a report

-Adult Protective Services are mandated by Federal and State law to investigate and respond to all allegations of suspected elder and dependent adult abuse, which includes physical, financial, emotional, self neglect, and neglect by others.
+The APS Program is mandated by Federal and State laws to investigate and respond to allegations of suspected elder and/or dependent adult abuse, neglect and exploitation.

 The Public Authority for IHSS works to strengthen and improve the delivery of home care services for IHSS recipients.
 Services include an IHSS Provider Registry that matches recipients to providers seeking work.
 The Public Authority also arranges for provider training, and assists recipients and providers with problem solving and mediation services and support as needed.